 Chiang Mai 2025 | Your Essential Travel Guide

 An introduction to Chiang Mai, Thailand.
 If you are planning a trip to Thailand and are considering Chiang Mai as a possible contender for your itinerary then this 2025 guide is perfect for you.
 This guide includes all the essential must knows + must do + must see's when it comes to Chiang Mai.
-Including basics about the city’s location, how to get there, and essential tips for your next trip to Chiang Mai.
+Including basics about the city’s location, how to get there, and essential tips for your next trip to Chiang Mai and really great things to do in Chiang Ma that you can not miss.
 And we know because we lived there.

 If you are new to this blog, Hello & welcome (waves): We are a family that travels full time.
 Go check out our YouTube video here for more about us.
-We ditched the rat race in June 2024 in the UK and bought one way tickets to Bali (where we are building a house) and whilst that is finished we slow travel the world full time with our kids.
-We spend a decent amount of time in each destination to find the best things that it has to offer.
+And please subscribe to our YouTube Channel that we are trying to grow.
+In a nutshell our story: We ditched the rat race in June 2024 in the UK and bought one way tickets to Bali (where we are building a house) and whilst that is finished we slow travel the world full time with our kids.
+We spend a decent amount of time in each destination to find the best things that it has to offer and on an budget.
+Because we have kids and earn an average income online so must budget.
 And in 2025 we spent 2 months exploring the beautiful Thailand and re-kindled our love for the place that we last visited over 9 years ago with just our Daughter.
-Because we've only just visited again since then (but this time as a fam of 4!) we're sharing new blogs and videos about this magical place to give you up to the minute travel content to help you plan your most memorable trip yet.
+Because we've only just visited again since then (but this time as a fam of 4!) we're sharing new up to date blogs and videos about this magical place to give you up to the minute travel content to help you plan your most memorable trip yet.
 So with that said, let's jump into this Chiang Mai Travel Guide.

 Contents: